International Events and Programs

-Throughout the year, the International Admissions & Student Services offices host a variety of events for our international student body.
-These vary in scope from events related to F-1 visa regulations to those that help bring international culture and tradition to TU, and vice versa.
+Throughout the year, Tiffin University hosts a variety of events and services for our international student body.
+These vary in scope from informational sessions regarding F-1 visa regulations to events that promote cultural exchange.
 Please see below for a list of many of our regularly scheduled events.

 - CPT/OPT Training Sessions